top of page

 The creator

-Thriller was the brain child of the late British writer Brian Horace Clemens, who wrote for a great many well-known TV programs: The Avengers; The Champions; The New Avengers; Bergerac, Alfred Hitchcock Presents; Remington Steel; Father Dowling Mysteries, and Perry Mason.
+Thriller was the brainchild of the late British writer Brian Horace Clemens, who wrote for a great many well-known TV programs: The Avengers; The Champions; The New Avengers; Bergerac, Alfred Hitchcock Presents; Remington Steel; Father Dowling Mysteries, and Perry Mason.
 As well as Thriller, Clemens also created The Professionals, CI5: The New Professionals, and Bugs.
 And that's not even a fraction of the shows he's worked on!

 And because Thriller was an anthology series, this allowed Clemens a great amount of flexibility in terms of style and story-writing.
 As each episode featured different characters and plots that were totally unrelated, Clemens' storytelling could go in any direction he wished, without his decisions impacting on future episodes.
 He created the Thriller series; outlined the plots for each installment, and wrote most of the episodes.
 Clemens produced highly intriguing and unsettling stories, and knew how to trigger a sinister and creepy atmosphere, worthy of a big-budget movie which explains one of the reasons for why Thriller was such a success.

-Forty three Thriller episodes; plenty of plot twists, and great acting performances from some very well known names at the time.
+Forty three Thriller episodes; plenty of plot twists, and great performances from some very well known names at the time.
 With unrelated stories, different characters, and a different set of actors, no two episodes were alike, - although sometimes the same actor may have appeared in more than one episode playing a different character.

 Supernatural goings-on in A Place To Die